Roxana, Illinois

 Roxana is a village in Madison County, Illinois, United States.
 The population was 1,454 at the 2020 census.
-The ZIP Code is 62084.

 A majority of the land in Roxana is taken up by the Wood River Refinery, an oil refinery operated by Phillips 66.
 The refinery was originally built and owned by Shell Oil.
 As of 2016, the refinery is capable of refining 314000 oilbbl of oil per day to produce gasoline, jet fuel, diesel, asphalt, propane, and other products, and supplies part of the St. Louis, Chicago, Indiana, and Ohio regions.

 Roxana is considered to be part of the River Bend portion of the St. Louis Metro East area.
-It is well known for its bright Christmas lights lining Illinois Route 111, its main street, throughout the holiday season each year.

 History

 In 1918, Shell Oil Company opened its Wood River Refinery in what was then called "Wood River Field", an area south of the city of Wood River.
 As houses began being built close to the refinery, the population there grew to the point that, in 1921, this unincorporated area became the incorporated village of Roxana.

 The origin of the village's name is unknown.
 Local lore is that the name "Roxana" was chosen to honor a "Queen Roxanne" of the Netherlands, inasmuch as the village owed its very existence to Netherlands-state-owned Royal Dutch Shell.
 But there had never been a Queen Roxanne of the Netherlands.
 The Dutch monarch at the time was Wilhelmina of the Netherlands.
 However, Royal Dutch/Shell Group also founded Roxana Petroleum Company in 1912 in Oklahoma to explore for and produce crude oil.

-Subsequently Shell built refineries near New Orleans in 1916, at Wood River in 1918, and parallel with US Route 20 across Hammond and East Chicago in Lake County, Indiana, in 1926.
+Subsequently, Shell built refineries near New Orleans in 1916, at Wood River in 1918, and parallel with US Route 20 across Hammond and East Chicago in Lake County, Indiana, in 1926.
 The Hammond-East Chicago refinery was linked directly by pipeline to Wood River and resulted in the residential neighborhood of Roxana (East Chicago) adjacent to it.

 Originally constructed on 336 acre, the Wood River Refinery now covers approximately 2200 acre.
 Phillips 66 acquired it, the largest in its system, in the early 2000s.

 A Baptist church was organized in September 1921, and the land where the current First Baptist Church of Roxana now stands, at the corner of Tydeman Street and Central Avenue, was purchased in early 1922.
 The first services were held there on December 3, 1922.
 J.A.
 Wilson served as the church's first pastor.